Tantrums In 4 Year Olds: The Advice You Wish You Knew Sooner

 We earn a commission if you click this link and make a purchase at no additional cost to you.

 5. Talk openly about emotions and feelings.
 If you talk openly about your feelings your child is more likely to do the same.
 It is important for them to realise that feeling angry, sad and frustrated is normal but that there are ways to process these emotions without having a tantrum.
+I love the Little Spot of Emotion Books to help address this topic with children.

 6. Praise your child when they manage their emotions properly.
 When your child successfully processes or navigates a situation that could have resulted in a tantrum ensure that you give them plenty of praise and encouragement.
-Reinforcing a good outcome will definitely help to reduce tantrums moving forward.
+Reinforcing a good outcome will definitely help to reduce temper tantrums moving forward.

 7. Maintain a happy and positive family atmosphere.
 4 year olds are very sensitive to their environment and the happier and calmer their surroundings are… the fewer tantrums they will have.